Short video presentation (1:23 min)

 These variable modules are connected in groups – for instance 4 groups.
 There is one group (preset) for each basic style of music to be presented.
 However, there is no limit to the amount of groups that can be allocated a system.
 Each single module could be operated individually.

 Panels of any surface finish, such as wood, can be mounted flush to the variable modules.
 Or e.g. 3 dimensional surfaces made of sound transparent fabric can be allocated in front of the modules.
 This all renders a high degree of design freedom for architects and designers.

 The technology was developped with Innovation Fund Denmark (Danish Ministry of Higher Education and Science) and is patented.

-The variable modules can be angled to obtain a more sound-diffused room.
-The surface panels can have various perforation patterns chosen by acoustical consultants and architects with for instance smaller slit-widths than the width of the openings in the variable modules – or be sound diffusive.
+The surface panels can have various perforation patterns chosen by acoustical consultants and architects with for instance curved slits or slits narrower than the width of the openings in the variable modules – or have a sound-diffusive topography.